-Separate fund financial statements are provided for governmental funds and proprietary funds.
-Major individual governmental funds and major individual proprietary funds are reported as separate columns in the fund financial statement.
-The major governmental fund is the General Fund and Debt Service Fund.
+financial statements are provided for governmental funds and proprietary funds.
+Major individual governmental and major individual proprietary funds are reported as separate columns in the fund financial governmental fund is the General Fund and Debt Service Fund.
 The major proprietary fund is the Water and Sewer Fund.
 GASB Statement No. 34 sets forth minimum criteria (percentage of assets, liabilities, revenues or expenditures/expenses of either fund category for the governmental and proprietary combined) for the determination of major funds.
 The City does not have any nonmajor funds.

-Proprietary funds distinguish operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-The principal operating revenues of the proprietary fund is charges to customers for services.
-Operating expenses for the proprietary fund include the cost of sales and service, administrative expenses, and depreciation on assets.
+distinguish operating revenues and expenses from non-operating items.
+Operating revenues expenses generally result from providing services and producing and delivering goods in connection with proprietary fund's principal operations.
+The principal operating revenues of the proprietary fund is charges customers for services. depreciation expenses for the proprietary fund include the cost of sales and service, administrative expenses, and on assets.
 All revenues and expenses not meeting the definition are reported as non-operating revenues and expenses.